 Malay Numbers And Counting: 3 Best Basic Guides For You

-Counting and understanding how to pronounce each number may seem a piece of cake to you.
+Counting and understanding how to pronounce each number may seem like a piece of cake to you.
 But do you know how the numbers in Malay sound like?
 How do we count in the Malay language?

 Malay Numbers & Counting: The Basics You Need To Know